Phil Leon Scott -- Santee

-Friends and family may visit his niece, Shantay “Mek Mek” Scott, 2715 Old Cameron Road, Orangeburg.
-Condolences may also be expressed via telephone to his sister, Deborah McCord, at 704-340-3317 or Simmons Funeral Home of Santee.
+Friends and family may visit his niece, Shanta “Mek Mek” Gaymon, 2715 Old Cameron Road, Orangeburg.
+Condolences may also be expressed via telephone to his sister, Deborah McCord, at 704-340-3317, or Simmons Funeral Home of Santee.

 Please adhere to all COVID-19 precautions.